 Serving Vegan Eggplant Parmesan

 I like to make a large casserole of this and I eat it in loads of different ways.
 Tapas by the TV, main dish for dinner, or a slice for lunch.
 Serve with salad, or in winter with roast potatoes and vegetables.
-You can also cut this up into small cubes and make a buddha-bowl-mix on a plate.
+You can also cut this up into small cubes and make a buddha-bowl style meal only served on a plate.

 That might include: cube of vegan eggplant parmesan, red rice, avocado, raw spinach with cherry tomatoes, vegan cheese and topped with cashew sauce or vegan mayonnaise.